 Sera has not shown that effective counsel must have moved for a departure based on his willingness to waive deportation or his status as a deportable alien.
-In this circuit a sentencing court may grant a downward departure under U.S.S.G. § 5K2.0 for a defendant's willingness to waive resistence to deportation, see United States v.
+In this circuit a sentencing court may grant a downward departure under U.S.S.G. § 5K2.0 for a defendant's willingness to waive resistance to deportation, see United States v.
 Cruz-Ochoa, 85 F.3d 325, 325-26 (8th Cir.
 1996), but the decision to depart or not is soundly within the district court's discretion.
 See United States v.
 Hernandez-Reyes, 114 F.3d 800, 803 (8th Cir.
 1997).
-This court has not yet decided whether the effect on incarceration of being a deportable alien can warrant a downward departure, and the courts of appeal are split on the question.
-Four circuits hold it is not a basis for departure.
+This court has not yet decided whether the effect on incarceration of being a deportable alien can warrant a downward departure in a drug conspiracy case, but it has recently held that deportable alien status cannot be a basis for downward departure in an illegal reentry case.
 See United States v.
-Veloza, 83 F.3d 380, 382 (11th Cir.1996), overruled on other grounds by United States v.
-Campbell, 181 F.3d 1263 (11th Cir.
-1999); United States v.
-Mendoza-Lopez, 7 F.3d 1483, 1487 (10th Cir.1993); United States v.
-Nnanna, 7 F.3d 420, 422 (5th Cir.1993) (per curiam); United States v.
-Restrepo, 999 F.2d 640, 645-47 (2d Cir.1993.
-Three have approved departures on this ground.
+Cardosa-Rodriguez, 241 F.3d 613, 614 n.2 (8th Cir.
+2001) (reserving the question whether it could be a departure basis in other types of cases).
+Many courts dealing with nonimmigration convictions have held that the consequences of deportable alien status are not valid bases for downward departure.
 See United States v.
-Farouil, 124 F.3d 838, 847 (7th Cir.1997); United States v.
-Charry Cubillos, 91 F.3d 1342, 1344 (9th Cir.
+Bautista, 258 F.3d 602, 606-08 (7th Cir.
+2001); United States v.
+Charry Cubillos, 91 F.3d 1342, 1344-45 (9th Cir.
 1996); United States v.
-Smith, 27 F.3d 649, 654-55 (D.C.
-Cir.1994).
-Failure to move for a downward departure on a basis not adopted in this circuit cannot be said to be outside the broad range of reasonable assistance in Sera's case where counsel pursued an alternate strategy at sentencing and § 2255 counsel has not even identified what factors related to Sera's status might support such a departure.
+Nnanna, 7 F.3d 420, 422 (5th Cir.
+1993) (per curiam); United States v.
+Restrepo, 999 F.2d 640, 644-47 (2d Cir.
+1993); United States v.
+Alvarez-Cardenas, 902 F.2d 734, 737 (9th Cir.
+1990).
+See also United States v.
+Leandre, 132 F.3d 796, 808 (D.C.
+Cir.
+1998) (no error to deny departure based on deportable alien status); United States v.
+Veloza, 83 F.3d 380, 382 (11th Cir.
+1996) (same).
+Failure to move for a downward departure on these bases cannot be said to be outside the broad range of reasonable assistance in this case where counsel chose to pursue a successful alternate strategy at sentencing and § 2255 counsel has not even identified what factors related to Sera's status might support such a departure.

 Sera's counsel was successful in obtaining a significant reduction in his sentence by concentrating on disputed factual issues related to drug quantity.
 If Sera had been found responsible for all the drugs which the government attributed to him, the court would have been required to sentence him to at least ten years.
 By successfully persuading the court that Sera should be held responsible for only 448 grams, counsel reduced the mandatory minimum exposure to five years.
 By negotiating a three level reduction for acceptance of responsibility and reducing the mandatory minimum, counsel obtained a 50 month reduction in Sera's sentence.
 Counsel would have had to request departures related to his status during the same hearing at which he successfully challenged drug quantity.
 We cannot say that it was not sound strategy to avoid the risk of diverting the court's focus from drug quantity.
 Counsel achieved a favorable result with his strategy.
-Moreover, the court would have had discretion whether or not to grant any such departure motion, and its comments at sentencing suggest that it had taken account of all factors to fashion a favorable sentence in light of all the circumstances.
+Moreover, the court would have had discretion whether or not to grant any such departure motion, and its comments at sentencing suggest that it had taken account of all factors to fashion a favorable sentence in light of all the circumstances.2